FREQUENTLY ASKED QUESTIONS

 - What causes valvular heart disease?

-There are different reasons why one or more of your heart valves may not work properly.
-The ultimate effect of a diseased heart valve is that it interrupts proper blood flow through the heart.
-Causes may include things such as:
+There are several reasons that one or more of your heart valves may not work properly.
+The ultimate effect of a diseased heart valve is that it interrupts normal blood flow through the heart.
+Causes may include the following:

 - Endocarditis — an infection of the valve tissue.